-- a) When the 5th %ile edge-bending modulus of rupture (MOR) is required to be re-qualified, 28 specimens shall be randomly selected.
-The sample shall be tested for edge-bending MOR in accordance with Section 9.1. - b) When the 5th %ile flat-bending MOR is required to be re-qualified, 28 specimens shall be randomly selected.
-The sample shall be tested for flatbending MOR in accordance with Section 9.1. - c) When the minimum edge-bending MOR is required to be re-qualified, 53 specimens shall be randomly selected (see Section 13.4.3.1.2).
-The sample shall be tested for edge-bending MOR in accordance with Section 9.1. - d) When the minimum flat-bending MOR is required to be re-qualified, 53 specimens (see Section 13.4.3.1.2) shall be randomly selected.
-The sample shall be tested for flat-bending MOR in accordance with Section 9.1.
+- a) When the 5th%ile edge-bending modulus of rupture (MOR) is required to be re-qualified, 28 specimens shall be randomly selected.
+The sample shall be tested for edge-bending MOR in accordance with Section 9.1 of this Standard, - b) When the 5th%ile flat-bending MOR is required to be re-qualified, 28 specimens shall be randomly selected.
+The sample shall be tested for flatbending MOR in accordance with Section 9.1 of this Standard, - c) When the minimum edge-bending MOR is required to be re-qualified, 53 specimens shall be randomly selected (see Section 13.4.3.1.2).
+The sample shall be tested for edge-bending MOR in accordance with Section 9.1of this Standard, and - d) When the minimum flat-bending MOR is required to be re-qualified, 53 specimens shall be randomly selected (see Section 13.4.3.1.2).
+The sample shall be tested for flat-bending MOR in accordance with Section 9.1 of this Standard.

-Increasing the sample size to 53, 78, 102, or 148 specimens is permitted to re-qualify the MOR of the fingerjoints.
+Increasing the sample size to 53, 78, 102 or 148 specimens is permitted to re-qualify the MOR of the fingerjoints.